 Large projects may bring the big money to your pockets, but they also introduce a big risk; evolving building codes.
 During the time it takes to go from foundation to finish, related building codes and ordinances may undergo several changes.

 In the event of building code changes, the only recourse is to redesign and rebuild appropriately, which can be a costly undertaking.
 This is where your Builder’s Risk insurance policy comes in handy.

 Airports are a great example.
 For instance, the O’Hare Airport Construction Project began in 2001 and was re-upped again in 2018.
 With an estimated end date of 2028, that brings the project to 27 years.
 That’s a lot of building code changes.

-Contamination is a major concern for construction sites, from paints to glues to fuels – even unset cement.
+Contamination is a major concern for construction sites.
+This includes paints, glues to fuels – even unset cement.
 If rain or a construction accident causes these chemicals to be released into the air or groundwater, the cleanup costs can sink an unprotected project.

 One of the most common ways a construction site can contaminate the surrounding area is through atmospheric and groundwater contamination during a fire.
 If a building goes up in smoke and the ash chokes out the air and sky, the construction company is responsible for cleaning up the damage.

 Potential damages include cleaning the groundwater affected by ash runoff, as well as filtering and sanitizing the surrounding soil.
 Your Builder’s Risk benefits can cover the costs of these procedures so debris removal can begin and construction can continue.